 Who we are

-Our website address is: www.ianchadwick.com/blog.
+Our website address is: www.ianchadwick.com/blog (add https:// in front of it for the secure site).
 You probably knew that already because you’re here now.
-We’re not a company, or even a bunch or people; we’re just an individual, but since the template came with it, we like using the Royal We to refer to ourselves.
+We’re not a company, or even a bunch of people; we’re just an individual, somewhat cranky, but since the template came with it, we like using the Royal We to refer to ourselves.
 Did you know Queen Victoria never actually said “We are not amused”?
 Too bad, because it’s such a great line.
 We think we’ll keep using it anyway.
+Shall we proceed?

 What personal data we collect and why we collect it

-If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
-Visitors to the website can download and extract any location data from images on the website.
+If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS if you know what that is) included.
+Nefarious visitors to the website can download and extract any location data from images on the website.
 Assuming you know how to extract that data from your media, that is.
 We sure don’t.
 We’re not sure why the media library manager here doesn’t just strip that stuff out when it’s being uploaded.
 We’ll have to talk to someone about that.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
+Not oatmeal raisin or peanut butter, mind you.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.
 No, they aren’t THAT sort of cookie.
 You cannot eat them, and besides, in a year they’d be past their best-before date anyway.
 No, we don’t know what they’re called cookies, either.
+You can read more about them here.

-If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
+If you have an account (and you don’t, since I won’t allow it) and you log in to this site (which you can’t since… see previous aside), we will set a temporary non-edible cookie to determine if your browser accepts cookies (which pretty much every one has done since about 2000).
 This cookie contains no personal data and is discarded when you close your browser.
 How these machines talk to one another and decide what to keep and what to throw away is beyond us.
 They’re way smarter than we are.
+We think they’re planning to take us over.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
-If you select “Remember Me”, your login will persist for two weeks.
-If you log out of your account, the login cookies will be removed.
+If you select “Remember Me”, your login will persist for two weeks, which seems bizarrely arbitrary.
+If you log out of your account, the login cookies will be removed and not even crumbs will remain.
 This is longer than some relationships we’ve had, but at least we won’t offer to still be friends when we throw your data away.

-If you edit or publish an article, an additional cookie will be saved in your browser.
+If you edit or publish an article (which you can’t, see above…), an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.
 But have no fear, the admin has no intention of letting anyone else edit or publish here.
 You want to write something?
 Start your own blog!

 Embedded content from other websites